singingwolfboy/touchstone-notes/README.rst

 These notes are from trying to set up a Django_ application to work with MIT's Touchstone_ system, which is an implementation of Shibboleth_.
-This is a long, involved process, and I haven't yet gotten it to be fully functional!
+This is a long, involved process, so strap in and get ready to learn a lot of devops!
 This assumes that you are running on a vanilla Debian server -- my test box has a DNS entry of ``django-shibboleth-demo.odl.mit.edu``.